top of page

 Sign Up:

-Aortic Dissection Types: Acute vs. Chronic
+Aortic Dissection Types: Acute Aortic Dissection vs. Chronic Aortic Dissection

-Aortic dissections can be further classified based upon time from initial clinical presentation.
+Aortic dissections types can be further classified based upon time from initial clinical presentation.
 Acute aortic dissections fall within 14 days of initial clinical presentation, while chronic aortic dissections are 90 days after initial clinical presentation.

 [Dr. Frank Arko]